 Structural Joist Openings

 Within any joist system, be it a floor, ceiling, or flat roof assembly, structural openings must often be formed to facilitate the installation of the other components.
 Though each scenario differs in criteria and desired outcome, the steps undertaken to form any variety of structural joist opening remain largely unchanged in approach.
-Here we shall look specifically at the formation of structural rooflight openings, access hatches, and stairwell openings.
+Here we shall look specifically at the formation of access hatches and stairwell openings, as well as the structural formation of a rooflight opening.

 What is a structural joist opening?